6 Health Benefits of Ashwagandha (aka “Indian Ginseng”)

 #6 – Ashwagandha Aids With Joint Pain

-A 1991 study examined the efficacy of a herb-mineral formulation containing ashwagandha root, the stem of another medicinal herb Boswellia serrata (known as Indian frankincense or Shallaki in Sanskrit), rhizomes of Curcuma longa (turmeric) and a zinc complex in a randomized, double-blind, placebo controlled, cross-over study in patients with joint pain.
+A 1991 study published in the Journal of Ethnopharmacology examined the efficacy of a herb-mineral formulation containing ashwagandha root, the stem of another medicinal herb Boswellia serrata (known as Indian frankincense or Shallaki in Sanskrit), rhizomes of Curcuma longa (turmeric) and a zinc complex in a randomized, double-blind, placebo controlled, cross-over study in patients with joint pain.

 In this study, 42 patients with joint pain were randomly allocated to receive either this formulation or a placebo control for three months.

 At the end of the study period, researchers reported that “Treatment with the herbomineral formulation produced a significant drop in severity of pain (P less than 0.001) and disability score (P less than 0.05)” with no significant side effects.

 In conclusion, ashwagandha is a powerful adaptogenic herb whose many researched benefits include increased stamina, relief from the effects of stress, rejuvenation, balanced thyroid hormone levels, lowered blood sugar and insulin, joint pain relief, neutralization of harmful free radicals, and a powerful boost to the immune system.